oroinc/documentation/user_guide/intro_nav_popup.rst

 Flash Notifications and Dialog Windows
 ======================================

-In the course of the system usage, there sometimes appears the need to inform the user about some events in the system, for example some operation has been executed or has failed, or you need to be reminded about a task or event.
+While using OroCRM, you may sometimes need to inform a user about some events in the system.
+For example, when an operation has been executed or has failed, or they need to be reminded about a task or event.

 Success flash messages are displayed against a green background: